Babette de Leede: International cricket

 She played for the Netherlands women's national cricket team in the 2015 ICC Women's World Twenty20 Qualifier in November 2015.

 She was a member of the Netherlands squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
 She made her Women's Twenty20 International (WT20I) debut against United Arab Emirates in the World Twenty20 Qualifier on 7 July 2018.
 In July 2018, she was named in the ICC Women's Global Development Squad.

 In May 2019, she was named in Netherlands' squad for the 2019 ICC Women's Qualifier Europe tournament in Spain.
 In August 2019, she was named in the Dutch squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In October 2021, she was named in the Dutch team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.

 During that Qualifier she made 78 runs against Sri Lanka on November 23, 2021.
-On August 26, 2022, she made 76 in a One Day International against Ireland at her home ground, Westvliet.
+On August 26, 2022, she made 76 in a One Day International against Ireland at her home ground, Sportpark Westvliet.

 In November 2022 De Leede made 33, 37, 30 and 59 in four consecutive ODIs against Thailand in Chiangmai, propelling her to the 46th spot in the ICC One Day International rankings.

 In October 2024 De Leede took over the captaincy of the Dutch national team from Heather Siegers.

 In February 2025 Babette led the Dutch women's team to four victories in six T20I matches in Kathmandu, Nepal: three against the host nation and one against Thailand.

+In January 2026 Babette led the Dutch women's team to five consecutive victories, securing a ticket for the T20 World Cup in England and Wales in June 2026.

+T20 World Cup 2026

+In June 2026 Babette made 50, 28, and 56 not out in her first three T20 World Cup appearances.